lpsinger/userguide/tutorial/prerequisites.rst

     $ pip install pygcn healpy

-Another option the `Anaconda Python distribution`_.
-To install these packages using Anaconda, run the following commands:
+Another option is the `Anaconda`_ Python distribution.
+To install these packages using Anaconda, first :doc:`install conda
+<conda:user-guide/install/index>` and then run the following commands:

 .. code-block:: shell-session